 The information in this section describes the alerts and system responses set at the factory.
-Some low-battery alerts and system responses can be changed using Power Options.
+Some low-battery alerts and system responses can be changed using Power Options in Windows Control Panel.
 Preferences set using Power Options do not affect lights.